 Table Of Contents

 These amazing little Sony cameras have some impressive features, like 16-bit HDMI RAW output.
-The movie The Creator was shot using the Sony FX3 and a Ninja recorder to capture 16-bit RAW video, so you can really deck these cameras out into a fully capable Hollywood rig.
-But let’s first look at some of the basic must-have accessories for everyday use.
+The movie The Creator was shot using the Sony FX3 and a Ninja recorder to capture 16-bit RAW video, allowing you to fully equip these cameras as a capable Hollywood rig.
+However, let’s first examine some of the essential accessories for everyday use.

 1. Screen Protectors Sony FX3 & FX30

-There are many screen protectors out there under many different random brand names.
+There are many screen protectors available under various brand names.
 I think somebody just smashes the keyboard when coming up with a name and calls it a day.
 Anyway, ULBTER is one I generally find to be good.
 I’ve used these on a few cameras and have never had any issues.

 ULBTER FX3 Screen Protector